-There are well over 300 Digital Asset Management systems available on the market currently, a figure which grows each year.
+There are well over 300 Digital Asset Management systems available on the market currently (and some estimate the number may be in the thousands).
 We actively monitor the DAM market so we can provide clients with an expert and informed opinion about which of them is most suitable for your unique needs.

 Read our special report: How To Buy Enterprise DAM Systems or review the services we offer below:

 Upgrading or Replacing?